As well as the general intentions of the Act and appeal rights, the following important rights are covered:

 The Act recognises the importance of carers, relatives and friends as participants in the treatment, care and recovery of individuals with mental health problems.

-What is the Guardianship Board and what does it do?
+What is SACAT and what does it do?

-The Guardianship Board is a legal tribunal which makes Detention and Treatment Orders and Community Treatment Orders.
+The South Australian Civil and Administrative Tribunal is a legal tribunal which makes Detention and Treatment Orders and Community Treatment Orders.
 It hears appeals about orders made by mental health professionals.
 It also makes and reviews level 3 Detention and Treatment Orders and level 2 Community Treatment Orders.
-At a hearing, the Board can confirm, vary or revoke an order, make an alternative order or direct that a Treatment and Care Plan be reviewed.
-The Board has other monitoring and decision making responsibilities regarding prescribed treatment and the interstate transfer of involuntary patients.
+At a hearing, SACAT can confirm, vary or revoke an order, make an alternative order or direct that a Treatment and Care Plan be reviewed.
+SACAT has other monitoring and decision making responsibilities regarding prescribed treatment and the interstate transfer of involuntary patients.

 What are Community Visitors?

-The Act provides for the appointment of a Principal Community Visitor and the establishment of a scheme where people will regularly visit and inspect treatment centres and meet individuals who are receiving treatment.
-Patients and their families can ask to speak with a community visitor.
-[Note: this part of the Act is not in operation as at 1 September 2010].
+The Act provides for the appointment of a Principal Community Visitor and the establishment of a scheme where appointed Community Visitors will regularly visit and inspect treatment centres and meet individuals who are receiving treatment [ss 50-52].
+Patients and their families can ask to speak with a Community Visitor.

 Who can transport a person for assessment or treatment?